‘Vial of L.I.F.E’ Program aims to assist residents in case of medical emergencies

 Teresa Warren is a local resident who helps her husband to keep up with his medical treatments.
 She says using this Vial of L.I.F.E kit is essential for anyone with a medical condition.

-“I think everybody should have somebody that knows what kind of medications they’re on, and what to do.”
+“I think everybody should have somebody that knows what kind of medications they’re on, and what to do,” Warren said.

 “I wish everybody would do it so you’ll have your information in handy,” added her husband, Brad Warren.